Hong Kong support services

-Employment as a Professional visa is an employment pass best suited for individuals who wish to work in the city as an employee.
+“Employment as a Professional” is an employment pass best suited for individuals who wish to work in Hong Kong as an employee.
 The employment visa is split into three categories dependent on the nationality and education of the applicant:

-- Immigration arrangements for Non-local Graduates “IANG”
+- Immigration arrangements for non-local graduates “IANG”

 - Fresh graduates, i.e. applying within 6 months of graduation, are not required to have secured employment prior to applying for this employment pass;

 - General Employment Policy “GEP”

-- The applicant’s education or work experience should be related to the field of employment and there should be a genuine job vacancy with a market value remuneration package.
+- The applicant’s education or work experience should be related to the field of employment and there should be a genuine job vacancy with a market value remuneration package;

 - Admission Scheme for Mainland Talents and Professionals “ASMTP”